chitratsr/AzureDataLake-1/Labs/Lab - Publishing Datasets in Data Catalog.md

 2)	After signing in, you should be able to see the below page:

 3)	Search the Data Catalog.
 Select Azure Data Lake Store in the filter ‘Source Type’

+## Exercise 2: Register a data set you’re working with in the Azure Data Catalog